astha-limbu/hangman553/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+Asks user to guess a letter, checks the validity of the input and lets user know if the guess is correct

 ## Installation instructions